 Even further back, when dinosaurs roamed the earth, I studied Modern History at St. Anne’s College, Oxford.
 During this time and for many years after I was an environmental, peace and indigenous rights direct action activist, also working with pressure groups and political parties, particularly the short-lived but I think pretty influential, Earth Action Resource Centre (Earth ARC), Earth First!, Stop the War Machine, Oxfam and the Green Party of England and Wales.
 I later taught English in Japan, and then did an MSc is Rural Resource and Countryside Management at Newcastle, where I also taught Environmental Management, Ecological Economics and Alternative Approaches to Rural Development.

-Outside of work, I enjoy spending time with my family and we built a Passive House together – there’s another blog about that.
-I used to practice Japanese Taiko drumming with King’s Don Taiko, I cycle and run, with Kingston Road Runners, sometimes competitively, and occasionally do triathlons (the swimming part being the problem…).
+Outside of work, things are hard right now.
+Family illness will be taking up a lot of my time in the foreseeable future.
+You can read about our passive house here.
+I cycle and run, with Kingston Road Runners, sometimes competitively, and I used do triathlons (the swimming part being the problem…).
 I like science fiction, gardening, cooking, and have a weird sense of humour that not everyone understands.
 I suffer from long-term bipolar disorder, am disorganized, speak too fast, write too little, and used to be constantly thinking that everyone thought I was an unreliable and lazy failure, but I have more recently decided to stop worrying about any of this.
-And I do not own a mobile phone, which many people seem to find either amusing or simply inexplicable.